When your fears subside and shadows still remain | 1995-1996 diary

 I’m taking a deep breath now, because I am ashamed to admit that I lied in my last diary entry.

-I was very aware I was lying, yet I talked myself into thinking it didn’t matter.
-That the essence, which was “I can’t have sex because of a returning hiv/aids phobia” was the same.
+The essence, which was “I can’t have sex because of a returning hiv/aids phobia”, is the same.

-But what I did not write nor shared with anyone else, was that the man I was with, was in fact, Bear.
+Yet what I did not write nor shared with anyone else, was that it was because I have been with Bear.

 But being with him had been such a positive experience, I never expected I would have to fight the same demon again.